sbt/sbt-native-packager/src/sphinx/index.rst

+.. title:: SBT Native Packager

 .. raw:: html

   <div class="jumbotron" style="margin-top:-20px">
           <h1>SBT Native Packager Plugin</h1>
           <p>This sbt plugin provides you with everything you need to package your application.
-          No matther if you want to build a simple standalone application or a server application.
+          No matter if you want to build a simple standalone application or a server application.
           The JVM let's you run anywhere.
 SBT Native Packager let's you deploy everywhere!</p>
           <p><a class="btn btn-primary btn-lg" href="gettingstarted.html" role="button">Getting Started »</a></p>
       </div>